Hawzen/hdp/README.md

 So I had to try.

 First, I sent the packets to myself, just to see how my own machine handled the poison I made up.
-Then, I sent them across continents to a remote Linux server to see if they’d actually make it.
+Then, I sent them across continents to a remote Linux machine to see if they’d actually make it.
 # Some background first
 > [!NOTE]
 > Feel free to skip this section if you already know how the internet works.
 Otherwise, continue reading on